 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, EU – Baltic States, Good for Business, Markets and Companies, Retail
+Keyword tags: Analytics, Good for Business, Latvia, Markets and Companies, Retail

-According to Statistics Estonia, in January 2014 compared to January 2013, the retail sales of goods of retail trade enterprises increased by 7% at constant prices.
+According to Statistics Estonia, in September 2014 compared to September of the previous year, the retail sales of goods of retail trade enterprises increased 6% at constant prices.